Anita Hill Says Kavanaugh Accuser Hearing 'Cannot Be Fair'

 According to Hill's congressional testimony, Thomas told her that he was likely to get a political appointment and that if he did, she could come work with him.
 She followed Thomas to the Education Department, where she worked for one year.

 When Thomas moved on to become EEOC chairman, Hill joined him as a special assistant.
-She held that post from 1982-'83, when she moved back to Oklahoma.
+She held that post from 1982 to '83, when she moved back to Oklahoma.

 Hill initially refused to speak about what happened between her and Thomas.
 She was "torn between what she saw as her duty to provide information to the committee and her desire not to be publicly identified," as NPR's Nina Totenberg has reported.